How to Make Product Names Plural

 Not Correct: I bought two Macintoshes.

 I had addressed plurals of product names before (the recognized plural of “BlackBerry” is “BlackBerrys,” even though RIM wants you to call them “two BlackBerry smartphones”), but I’d never faced a question about a product name that ends with a version number.

-Common Use: iPad 2s
+Common Use: iPhone 6s?

-What Will Be the Plural of the Next Version: iPhone 5Ses?
+What Is the Plural of iPhone 6S?